ibm-cloud-docs/databases-for-postgresql/howto-autoscaling.md

 - A few scaling operations can be more long running than others.
 Drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.

-- Autoscaling operations are logged in [{{site.data.keyword.at_full}}](/docs/cloud-databases?topic=cloud-databases-activity-tracker).
+- Autoscaling operations are logged in [{{site.data.keyword.atracker_full}}](/docs/databases-for-postgresql?topic=databases-for-postgresql-at_events).

-- Limits
+- Limits:
-    - can't set anything to scale in an interval less than 60 seconds.
+    - Can't set anything to scale in an interval less than 60 seconds.
-    - Maximum Disk = 4 TB per member
+    - Maximum Disk = 4 TB per member.
-    - Maximum RAM = 240 GB per member
+    - Maximum RAM = 240 GB per member.

 - Autoscaling does not scale down deployments where disk or memory usage is shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
 The disk provisioned to your deployment remains because disk cannot be scaled down.